 Secondary Rated: Any Register or pulse output that does not use any CT or PT(VT) Ratio.
 Serial Port: The type of port used to directly interface with a device using the RS232 standard.
 Swell: A Voltage quality event during which the RMS Voltage is higher than normal for a period of time, typically from 1/2 cycle to 1 minute.
 TDD: The Total Demand Distortion of the current waveform.
 The ratio of the root-sum-square value of the harmonic current to the maximum demand load current.
 (See equation below.)
-NOTE: The TDD displayed in the Harmonics screen is calculated by Communicator EXT software, using the Max Average Demand. $1TDD = \sqrt{\frac{I_2^2 + I_3^2 + I_4^2 + I_5^2 +x100\%}{I_L}}$ THD: $ITDD = \sqrt{\frac{I_2^2 + I_3^2 + I_4^2 + I_5^2 +x100\%}{I_L}}$ Total Harmonic Distortion is the combined effect of all harmonics measured in a Voltage or current.
+THD: Total Harmonic Distortion is the combined effect of all harmonics measured in a Voltage or current.
 The THD number is expressed as a percent of the fundamental.
 For example, a 3% THD indicates that the magnitude of all harmonic distortion measured equals 3% of the magnitude of the fundamental 60Hz quantity.
 The %THD displayed is calculated by your Nexus® meter.
+Time Stamp: A stored representation of the time of an event.

 TOU: Time of Use.
 Uncompensated Power: VA, Watt and VAR readings not adjusted by Transformer Loss Compensation.
 V2T Threshold: Data will stop accumulating when Voltage falls below programmed level.
 Voltage Imbalance: The ratio of the Voltage on a phase to the average Voltage on all phases.
 Voltage Quality Event: An instance of abnormal Voltage on a phase.
 The events the meter tracks include sags, swells, interruptions and imbalances.
 VT Ratio: The Voltage Transformer Ratio is used to scale the value of the Voltage to the primary side of an instrument transformer.
 Also referred to as PT Ratio.
 Voltage, Vab: Vab, Vbc, Vca are all Phase-to-Phase Voltage measurements.
 These Voltages are measured between the three phase Voltage inputs to the meter.
 Voltage, Van: Van, Vbn, Vcn are all Phase-to-Neutral Voltages applied to the monitor.
 These Voltages are measured between the phase Voltage inputs and Vn input to the meter.
 Technologically, these Voltages can be "measured" even when the meter is in a Delta configuration and there is no connection to the Vn input.
-However, in this configuare typically not reported.
+However, in this configuration are typically not reported.